BR0kEN-/cikit/README.md

   cikit reinstall
   ```

-- Add your host credentials to the [inventory](docs/ansible/inventory) file.
+- Add your host credentials to the [inventory](docs/ansible/inventory) file (not needed to continue without remote CI server).

 - Provision remote CI server.